 Key Takeaways

-But the preparations don't just mean stress for you — they also affect your four-legged friend.
+But the preparations don't just mean stress for you, they also affect your four-legged friend.
 After all, the preparations and the holidays themselves turn their entire daily routine upside down.

 Holidays can be loud and hectic.
 Make sure your dog has a quiet spot where they can retreat at any time.
 A cosy dog bed in a calm room away from the festivities gives them the chance to relax and escape the stress.

 Give your dog long walks.
-Extended walks are not only a great way to give your dog exercise but also a break from the hectic atmosphere at home.
+Extended walks are a great way to give your dog exercise and a break from the hectic atmosphere at home.
 Use the quiet morning or evening hours for long walks where they can sniff to their heart's content and explore the surroundings.
 No holiday shopping with the dog!
 As tempting as it may be to take your dog along for Christmas shopping, the loud noises, crowds, and hectic environment can be very stressful for them.
 Leave your dog at home where they can stay in their familiar, calm surroundings.

 Holiday markets and fairs are off-limits for dogs!
 Just like holiday shopping, festive markets and outdoor fairs are not a suitable place for dogs.
 The many people, loud music, and smells can quickly overwhelm your dog.
 There's also the risk of them getting hurt by dropped food or broken glass.
 Walks in quieter areas are a much better choice.